xarantolus/ccan-archiver/README.md

 # ccan-archiver

-`ccan-archiver` is a command-line program to archive the content of [ccan.de](https://ccan.de).
+`ccan-archiver` is a command-line program to archive the content of [ccan.de](https://ccan.de) and the [Clonk-Center Archive](https://cc-archive.lwrl.de).
-The focus of this program is not archiving the entire site, but only downloadable items (excluding comments, the forum etc.) and some metadata.
+The focus of this program is not archiving entire sites, but only downloadable items (excluding comments, the forum etc.) and some metadata.

 The program directly downloads to a zip file called `result.zip`.
 In this file you can find a `README.md` file that documents the structure.

-_Note: The file will be about 5GB in size (last checked 29.07.2018)._
+_Note: The file will be about 6.5GB in size (last checked 25.12.2018)._

 ### Dependencies